We were asked recently, “Why is this site called ‘Lead Without Authority,’ don’t you have to be in a position of authority to be a leader?”

 Well, a two-part question deserves a two-part answer.

-First, this site is called because I believe anyone can lead from within their context–whatever that context may be.
+First, this site is called Lead Without Authority because we believe anyone can lead from within their context–whatever that context may be.

 As for “Don’t you have to be in a position of authority to be a leader?”
 No, you don’t.

 Throughout history, people who are considered some of the greatest leaders were not given authority by any organization, power, committee or group.
 They just made the decision to lead from where they were.

 Many of our most notable leaders recognized an urgent need.
 They had a desire for a better reality and wanted to create opportunities for others.
 It was important to ensure that people in their community, or sphere of influence, could reach a higher level of potential.
 These leaders, without authority, took bold steps to communicate a greater need in a way that attracted others.
 The people around them could clearly see how this new opportunity for a better life could lead to an improved future for themselves and their families.